guangyusong/tano-agent-demo/README.md

 # Tano Agent Demo

-Simple web interface for testing Tano Agent voice capabilities.
+Simple web interface for testing Tano Agent voice and text chat capabilities.

 ## Overview

-This demo provides a web-based interface for testing and interacting with Tano voice agents.
+This demo provides a web-based interface for testing and interacting with Tano agents.
 It allows you to:

 - Configure API settings
-- Create and manage voice agents
+- Create and manage agents
-- Start voice sessions with agents
+- Start voice or text sessions with agents
-- Connect to LiveKit rooms for real-time audio communication
+- Connect to LiveKit rooms for real-time audio communication (voice mode)
-- Interact with agents via voice
+- Interact with agents via voice or text chat

 ## Usage